carnager/clerk/README.md

 It’s even possible to tag files not on the same machine (On MPD setups with remote clients).
-Simply copy your clerk.conf and clerk_rating_client to the machine hosting your audio files and make it sure it runs there.
+Simply copy your clerk.conf and clerk_rating_client to the machine hosting your audio files and make sure it runs there.